Skip to main content

 Gather all relevant information

 Firstly, we will gather information about your current situation whilst taking a holistic and non-judgemental approach in dealing with your debt.
 This will include gathering all related information about your debt, health and household details.
-We will also look at your current financial position with regards to income and expenditure
+We will also look at your current financial position with regard to income and expenditure

 Help and deal with emergencies